-Is It Time To Drop A Relationship?
+Is It Time To Let Go Of Someone You Love?
 It Is If You See These 10 Signs

 Are you a relationship person?
 I am and have always tried to prioritize my personal connections with others.

-In fact, I'd say having high quality, intimate, authentic, healthy, and emotionally mature relationships are my top life value, and I devote lots of energy and quality time to the people I care about.
+In fact, I'd say having high quality, intimate, authentic, emotionally mature, and healthy relationships are my top life value, and I devote lots of energy and quality time to the people I care about.

 It took me a long time to even think about how to let go of a relationship because I was so focused on nurturing my friends and family, even to my own detriment.